redhat-manufacturing/device-edge-workshops/exercises/rhde_gitops/demo/0.1-deployment/README.md

 ## If something goes wrong during the deployment...

+  >**Note**
+  >
+  > If you deployed the external lab architecture, you can find the AWS VM IP by just resolving any of the main services, for example controller.training.sandbox<your-number>.opentlc.com.
+If you need to jump into the AWS server you can go to `<your-git-clone-path>/provisioner/inventory` and use the SSH keys that you will find there.

+I've seen that sometimes, depending on the DNS servers that you have in your laptop/servers, the "populate-xxx" playbooks fail because the server does not find the new domain names configured in AWS (because it could take some time to refresh on your DNS server to get the new values).
+In order to solve this I use to either configure the static entries in my laptop when running VMs or configure them on the physical Router when using physical hardware, so I'm sure those will be ready when the automation reaches the populate-XXX playbooks (so I don't need to wait for the DNS refresh).

 Sometimes due to the limited VM resources, the physical Hardware odds, network connectivity or the "Demo Gods" the deployment fails.
 Do not panic, if you followed the previous steps and have the right variables in place the first thing that you should do is to re-launch the deployment, that probably will do the trick...

   >**Tip**